zaeleus/squab/README.md

 (fragments per kilobase per million mapped reads).

 The original goal of this project is to provide a faster alternative to [htseq-count].
-It uses the same counting rules and outputs a compatible data table.
+It uses similar counting rules and outputs a compatible data table.

 [htseq-count]: https://htseq.readthedocs.io/en/master/count.html